dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/expressions/subqueries.md

 title: Subqueries
 ---

 Subqueries are parenthesized query expressions that appear as part of a larger, outer query.
 Subqueries are usually based on `SELECT ...
-FROM`, but in DuckDB other query constructs such as [`PIVOT`](../statements/pivot) can also appear as a subquery.
+FROM`, but in DataMiner other query constructs such as [`PIVOT`](../statements/pivot) can also appear as a subquery.

 ## Scalar Subquery